SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

 ### MINPACK.jl

-MINPACK.jl methods are good for medium-sized nonlinear solves.
-It does not scale due to the lack of sparse Jacobian support, though the methods are very robust and stable.
+MINPACK.jl methods are fine for medium-sized nonlinear solves.
+They are the FORTRAN standard methods which are used in many places, such as SciPy.
+However, our benchmarks demonstrate that these methods are not robust or stable.
+In addition, they are slower than the standard methods and do not scale due to lack of sparse Jacobian support.
+Thus they are only recommended for benchmarking and testing code conversions.

   - `CMINPACK()`: A wrapper for using the classic MINPACK method through [MINPACK.jl](https://github.com/sglyon/MINPACK.jl)